OLD TESTAMENT > LAW > NUMBERS

 NUMBERS 12

-Miriam and Aaron, the sister and brother-in-law of Moses, start to speak slanderous words about Moses, criticizing his leadership.
-They also speak poorly of his wife, who is of a different ethnicity.
+Miriam and Aaron, the sister and brother of Moses, begin to speak against him, criticizing his leadership and his wife, who is from a different region.

-God calls Moses, Aaron, and Miriam into the tabernacle to rebuke Miriam and Aaron.
-God gives Miriam leprosy, but Moses shows grace and forgiveness, asking God to heal her.
-God agrees to heal Miriam, but she is sent away for seven days.
+God calls all three into the tabernacle and rebukes Miriam and Aaron for questioning Moses’ unique relationship with Him.
+God strikes Miriam with leprosy, but Moses shows grace and pleads with God to heal her.
+God agrees, but Miriam is sent outside the camp for seven days.

 NUMBERS 13